© 2020 by Raymond Cannefax

 Though the adventure of picking up a stranger with thumb extended seems to have vanished in metropolitan regions, there continue to be the occasional stranger in rural America seeking rides from other strangers.
 There, the adventure lives on.
 The tradition of hitching a ride continues to endure the passage of time.

 I drive back roads, State Highways, and byways because they are more interesting.
 These lesser traveled roads with lower speeds, pass through forgotten towns and provide visual stimuli that is vanishing from our urban environments and infrequently seen by the masses.
-Back roads offer visual and auditory stimuli than cannot be enjoyed when flying down the Interstate, disengaged from most things other than the traffic ahead of us.
+Back roads offer visual and auditory stimuli that cannot be enjoyed when flying down the Interstate, disengaged from most things other than the traffic around of me.
 It is on those back roads where I still encounter the hitchhiker.

 On these smaller highways and byways, I can alter my destination on a whim, as my fancy strikes me.
 The name, Montezuma Creek on the highway sign has a nicer ring to it than Blanding and I turn off the State highway, onto a smaller byway and check out Montezuma Creek rather than driving directly into Blanding.
 It may be a 30 mile detour, but with a name like Montezuma Creek, unique items of interest must exist.
 By next year those things may have been sold or removed, maybe even destroyed.